CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 jobs
 ```

 Naturally, one will have to change "lhost" and payload according to the assignment.
+Execution is shown below.

 ![image](auto_listen.png)

-Fast and effective execution.
+Fast and effective.

 #### <a id="#AutoSMB"></a>Auto SMB Enum